 Sam White is a bi-racial student activist who has a radio show called Dear White People.
-She’s working hard to implement change at Winchester University, starting with her appointment to Head of the all black dorms Armstrong/Parker.
+She’s working hard to implement change at Winchester University (a predeominately white institution (PWI)), starting with her appointment to Head of the all-black dorms Armstrong/Parker.
 A huge racial divide is brewing between the whites and the blacks at the school.

 The movie simultaneously follows the lives of three other black students attending the university, including Coco, who comes off as an Uncle Tom, Troy Fairbanks who is the son of the school’s dean, and Lionel Higgins, who is the nerd, stereotyped and bullied mostly because of his sexuality.
 Sam and Lionel along with a group of other racially diverse students ultimately work together to ignite the biggest race war in their school’s history as a result of a racist Halloween party thrown by a popular student magazine.

-Without giving too much away, I encourage you to watch for yourself.
-I found it on Hulu
+I encourage you to watch for yourself.
+I found the movie on Hulu

 Follow Lifestylebyky.com blog